Theta Type Checker

 Checking Nodes

-• Literal Nodes: Directly assign a type to the node (e.g., Number for numeric literals, String for string literals).
+- Literal Nodes: Directly assign a type to the node (e.g.,

-• Binary Operations: Validate that both operands of the binary operation have compatible types (e.g., Number + Number).
+for string literals). - Binary Operations: Validate that both operands of the binary operation have compatible types (e.g.,

 Function and Parameter Checking